-The Google Nexus 10 feels quite weighty, particularly if your last tablet experience was the Nexus 7, but at 603g it's pretty average for a tablet of this size, and comes in lighter than the iPad 4.
+The Google Nexus 10 feels quite weighty, particularly if your last tablet experience was the Google Nexus 7, but at 603g it's still pretty average for a tablet of this size, although the iPad Air easily trumps it at 469g.

-With dimensions of 203.9 x 177.6 x 8.9mm it's slightly longer and thinner than a new iPad, giving it more of a wide screen experience for watching movies.
+With dimensions of 203.9 x 177.6 x 8.9mm it's wider longer and thicker than the latest iPad, giving it more of a wide screen experience for watching movies.

 The slightly curved edges make it comfortable to hold in two hands for long periods (one handed holding is pretty much a non-starter), though if you're planning to watch movies on it you might find that your hands start to ache before the credits roll, so it would be worth getting a stand of some kind for it or just finding something to rest it on.